Codeaview/flutter-refactoring-vscode/README.md

 ### Refactoring Menu (Right-Click)

 1. In a Dart file, highlight the widget(s) you want to wrap.
-2. Right-click in the editor to open the context menu.
+2. Right-click in the editor to open the context menu (or use keyboard shortcut).
 3. Choose "Wrap with If" (or another relevant command) from the Refactoring menu.

 ## Available Commands